Ecommerce Website Security: How to Best Protect Your Website from Cyber Attacks

 4. Get an SSL Certificate

-An SSL (Secure Sockets Layer) protocol is required for all ecommerce businesses under PCI compliance.
-Once you install an SSL, your website URL will start with HTTPS instead of HTTP.
+An SSL (Secure Sockets Layer) certificate is a security protocol required for all ecommerce businesses under PCI compliance.
+Once you purchase an SSL certificate from a Certificate Authority, your website URL will start with HTTPS instead of HTTP.
 The ‘S’ stands for secure because HTTPS encrypts all information on your online store.
 Google also penalizes websites without an SSL certificate, so install it as soon as possible.

 5. Set Up a VPN (Virtual Private Network)